gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Summary

-There are two diffent types of traffic generators that we looked at: Linear and Random.
+Overall, we discussed two diffent types  of traffic generators: **Linear** and **Random**.

+Linear Traffic Generators simulate linear memory accesses, and Random Traffic Generators simulate random memory accesses.

+We looked into how to configure a board that uses these traffic generators.

-We also extended `AbstractGenerator` to create a Hybrid generator, which simulates linear and random memory acesses.
+We also extended the `AbstractGenerator` class to create a Hybrid Traffic Generator, which simulates linear and random memory acesses.

+Finally, we saw some of the statistical differences between varying configurations.

 ---